cs640-fall20205/CS640-Practice-Assn/src/postgres/README.md

 This dumps the database into a file named `trees.sql`.

 ## Stopping and delete the Postgres server
+14. Stop the Postgres server
 ```bash
 ./down.bash
 ```

+15. Commit your changes by clicking the blue "Commit" button in the upper left portion of your screen.

 ## Loading the database state